open-mmlab/mmdetection/docs/faq.md

     2. You may also need to check the compatibility between the `setuptools`, `Cython`, and `PyTorch` in your environment.

 - "Segmentation fault".
     1. Check you GCC version and use GCC 5.4.
 This usually caused by the incompatibility between PyTorch and the environment (e.g., GCC < 4.9 for PyTorch).
-We also recommand the users to avoid using GCC 5.5 because many feedbacks report that GCC 5.5 will cause "segmentation fault" and simply changing it to GCC 5.4 could solve the problem.
+We also recommend the users to avoid using GCC 5.5 because many feedbacks report that GCC 5.5 will cause "segmentation fault" and simply changing it to GCC 5.4 could solve the problem.

     2. Check whether PyTorch is correctly installed and could use CUDA op, e.g. type the following command in your terminal.